 Are you running the same test manually over and over again on different mobile devices?
 Are you looking for a way to run manual tests in parallel on multiple mobile devices?
 Then stop right there.
-There is actually a solution for this and it’s called test automation.
-Keep reading to start testing on multiple mobile devices in 3 easy steps.
+There is actually a solution for this and it’s called automated testing, or test automation.
+Keep reading to start testing on multiple mobile devices in 3 steps.

-If you are already using test automation, all of these frameworks, Appium.
-Robotium and Espresso, support parallel testing on multiple mobile devices.
+If you are already using test automation, all of these frameworks, including Appium, Robotium, and Espresso, support parallel testing on multiple mobile devices.

 Tip: If you are planning to test both on Android and iOS, your best choice is Appium, which is the most versatile of the three.

 Are you asking yourself why you should do test automation?
-We have a list of 10 rock solid reasons – “Top 10 Benefits of Test Automation”!
+We have a list of rock solid reasons – Benefits of Automated Testing!

 Here is a practical example of how testing in parallel will help you value your testing time more:

 Let’s say you want to test on 5 devices and every test takes 5 minutes.
 With test automation, it will take 25 minutes to test on all devices.
 Tests will be run automatically one after another but the test needs to finish on the first device before it can start on the second one, etc. If you test in parallel on multiple mobile devices it will take you just 5 minutes, because the test will be run on all of the 5 devices at the same time.

 Once you have your test cases and the scripts for test automation ready, you should decide on which devices to run your tests.